Dominic 'Dylan' Thomas

 Remote and Mountain View, California

-- Corporate citizenship.
-Sat on TPM hiring committee reviewing 50+ candidate packages for hire/no hire decisions, and personally interviewed 70+ technical and non-technical candidates.
+• Corporate citizenship.
+TPM hiring committee: reviewed 50+ candidate packages, personally interviewed 70+ technical and non-technical candidates.

-- 2013 Enterprise Operations Chief of Staff.
-As a successful program manager I was selected for one of four global spots on the OCS leadership rotation in Singapore.
-Covered six countries in six weeks with great international business exposure alongside Google’s regional leadership team.
+• 2013 Operations Chief of Staff.
+Selected for one of four global spots on the OCS leadership rotation in Singapore.
+Six countries in six weeks alongside Google’s regional leadership team.

 Other Experience #

-- Took 5 wonderful months away from corporate life to settle the family into Denver after a move from San Francisco.
+Took five months away from corporate life to relocate the family from San Francisco to Denver.

 Education #